spiral/docs/docs/en/filters/composite.md

 # Filters — Composite Filters

-The Spiral Framework allows for the creation of composite filters, which are filters that are composed of other filters.
+Spiral allows for the creation of composite filters, which are filters that are composed of other filters.

 Let's imagine that we have a `AddressFilter` that represents a single address that can be used as a part of a profile with its own validation rules: